Maximally Frobenius-destabilized vector bundles over smooth algebraic curves: Introduction

 where $S^2(E)$ is the second symmetric power of $E$, and $T$ is the tangent sheaf.
 Then we turn \eqref{eq-sym-isom} around, and construct vector bundle $E$ whose second symmetric power is isomorphic to $(F_{\rel})_*T$.
 Our main result in this direction is \begin{thm-non}[Thm.~\ref{thm-trivial-det}] Over any curve $X$ of genus $g\ge 2$ in characteristic $3$, there exist precisely $\#\Pic(X)[2]=2^{2g}$ rank-$2$ maximally Frobenius-destabilized vector bundles of trivial determinant, and they are related to one another via twisting by an order-$2$ line bundle. \end{thm-non}

-While Y.~Wakabayashi \cite[Thm.~A]{Wak} recently provided a precise formula counting the number of rank-$2$ Frobenius-destabilized bundles on a general curve of genus $g$, subject to the condition $2(g-1)<p$, our result for $p=3$ and arbitrary genus seems particularly opportune.
+Y.~Wakabayashi \cite[Thm.~A]{Wak} recently gave a formula counting the number of rank-$2$ Frobenius-destabilized bundles on a general curve of genus $g$, subject to the condition $2(g-1)<p$.
+In contrast, our result holds for $p=3$ and arbitrary genus.

 In characteristic zero, a vector bundle $E$ over a curve is ample if and only if the minimal slope of vector bundle quotients of $E$ is positive (cf.~\cite[Thm.~3.2.7]{Huy}).
-We generalize this numerical criterion to all characteristics and higher dimensions: \begin{thm-non}[Thm.~\ref{thm-ample-criterion-text}] Let $X$ be a smooth projective variety over an algebraically closed field $k$, and $E$ be a vector bundle over $X$.
+In positive characteristics, a numerical criterion for ample vector bundles over curves is given by H.~Brenner \cite[Thm.~2.3]{Bre} and I.~Biswas \cite{Bis}.
+We generalize their result to higher dimensions: \begin{thm-non}[Thm.~\ref{thm-ample-criterion-text}] Let $X$ be a smooth projective variety over an algebraically closed field $k$, and $E$ be a vector bundle over $X$.
 Then $E$ is ample if and only if there exists some real number $\varepsilon>0$, such that for any integral, closed curve $C$ in $X$, there holds $L_{\min}(E|_C)\ge\varepsilon\|C\|$. \end{thm-non}